vallafederico/smooothy/readme.md

 > To keep it as lignhtweight as possible it does not support gaps.
 > If you want gaps use full width slides as the first child,
 > apply padding to those (1/2 of the gap), and have the actual slide
 > inside so you'll get the spacing you want.
+Voilà.

 ## Effects / Utils